 Even though I knew I had screwed up and this plant was going to continue to grow as it pleased I just ignored it.
 I had several conversations with this plant about it being belligerent.
 It ignored me as well and said, “It is your fault I am growing like this and there isn’t anything I can do to change and you still have me in this tiny pot.”
 Hmmm… Well, at that point, or should I say “all this time” it was in the same small pot I had originally laid the cutting in.
 So, I decided I needed to do something.

 It was quite evident that this plant wasn’t going to die anytime soon nor do what I thought it should.
-So, I took the plant, found a larger pot and kind of wrapped it around in the pot.
+So, I took the plant, found a larger pot, and kind of wrapped it around in the pot.
 It smiled and said, “Now, was that so hard?”
 GEEZ!

 As I started writing this page on 4-28-18, I once again began thinking it was weird.
 Why are the leaves serrated instead of round?
 So, I went over to the plant and looked at it again.
 To my amazement, the leaves were round!
 Now, how did that happen?
 How could they have been serrated and now they are round?

-Origin: Western Mediterranean
+Origin: Western Mediterranean.

-Zones: USDA Zones 8b-11 (15 to 40° F)
+Zones: USDA Zones 8b-11 (15 to 40° F).

 Size: Around 6” tall but stems can grow to around 6’ long.

-Light: Part to full shade
+Light: Part to full shade.

 Water: Needs regular watering, especially during the summer.

-While I am a Baby’s Tears newbie there is plenty of information online about this plant.
+There is plenty of information online about this plant.
 It is very popular as a houseplant because it tolerates low light levels very well and grows like a weed.